Felix Collins

 Collins entered cabinet in 2009 being appointed Minister of Justice and Attorney General.
 In 2012, he became Minister of Intergovernmental and Aboriginal Affairs.
 The following year Collins left cabinet when his portfolio was merged with other departments, only to re-enter cabinet months later when he was named Attorney General by Premier Tom Marshall.
 Collins also served as Attorney General in the Davis government.
 Collins was a notable figure in the Bill 29, Access to Information and Protection of Privacy Act debate in 2012.

 Education

 Collins graduated from Memorial University of Newfoundland with a Bachelor of Arts degree in education in 1964 and a Bachelor of Arts degree in 1968.
 He completed his master's degree in education in 1972 at the University of Boston.
-In 1995, Collins completand a Bachelor of Laws degree from the University of Ottawa.
+In 1995, Collins completed a Bachelor of Laws degree from the University of Ottawa.

 Career

 Collins worked as a school principal, teacher, coordinator and a superintendent of education until retirement in 1992, at which time he entered law school.
 In April 1996, he was called to the Newfoundland Bar and is a member of the Law Society of Newfoundland, he practiced law in St. John’s until 2007.